millicast/millicast-publisher-unreal-engine-plugin/README.md

-# MillicastPublisher plugin 1.5.0 for Unreal Engine 5.1
+# MillicastPublisher plugin 1.6.0 for Unreal Engine

-* Supported UE version 5.1
 * Supported on Windows and Linux

 This plugin enable to publish game audio and video content to Millicast.